MinaSeddik/dev-shortcut/Spring/spring-mvc.md

 **TestContext**: Returns all beans, which are required for the test.
-Use Mockito to mock the depedencies of your controller, because we want to test only the controller and not the service layer.
+Use Mockito to mock the dependencies of your controller, because we want to test only the controller and not the service layer.

 example: